FarronF/limerick-council-meetings/meetings/2018/07/16-Monthly Meeting of Metropolitan District of Limerick/Minutes - Annual Meeting of Metropolitan District of Limerick - 25th June 2018.md

 working with the new Mayor and helping him in any way possible and also to assist in promoting

-the city over the coming year.---
+the city over the coming year.
+---
 6

 This concluded the Meeting.